chettrick/stm32cubef4/Projects/STM32F446ZE-Nucleo/Applications/USB_Host/MSC_Standalone/readme.txt

   - NUCLEO-F446ZE Set-up
-    - Plug the USB key into the NUCLEO-F446ZE board through 'USB micro A-Male to A-Female' cable to the connector:
+    - Plug the USB key into the NUCLEO-F446ZE board through 'USB micro A-Male to A-Female' cable to the connector CN13.

-  - Make sure that the jumper JP4 is closed
+  - Make sure that the jumper JP4 is closed.

-  - Adafruit 1.8" TFT shield must be connected on CN5,CN6, CN8 and CN9 Arduino connectors,
+  - Adafruit 1.8" TFT shield must be connected on CN7,CN8, CN9 and CN10 Arduino connectors,
     for more details please refer to UM1726.

 - Make sure the SB146, SB121 are closed and the SB174, SB165, SB122 are opened on the NUCLEO-F446ZE board (bottom side)